Programs

 Residential Fellows

-IAS residential fellows comprise faculty, graduate students, and outside scholars who spend a semester or year in residence at the IAS.
-Together they constitute a supportive interdisciplinary intellectual community in which fellows work intensively on their own research and creative projects and meet regularly to discuss their work and exchange ideas.
+IAS Residential Fellows comprise faculty, graduate students, and community fellows who spend a semester or year in residence at the IAS.
+Together, our fellows constitute a supportive interdisciplinary intellectual community in which fellows work intensively on their own research and creative projects and meet regularly to discuss their work and exchange ideas.
+We support several different fellowships, including:

 Research and Creative Collaboratives